Robbie-Cook/legacy-personal-website/README.md

 having to modify the code, perhaps with Gatsby or Wordpress?

 ## Features to come
- * Make a gitflow setup
+* Make sure CI runs on a per-commit level
-      * master and develop branches, auto trigger build and deploy on master

 * Work on issues